-Regardless of whether your paper situation is fully under control, or if it’s gotten way out of hand, scanning documents isn’t all that helpful.
+Regardless of whether your paper situation is fully under control (or if it’s gotten way out of hand) simply scanning documents with the nearest scanner isn’t all that helpful.

 - Where will the scanned documents be stored?

-- How do I know if I got them all?
+- How do I know if I got all of my scanned documents?

-- It's more work to search through my computer than to just go find the paper file!
+- It's more time and cost-consuming to search through a computer than to just go find a paper file

-- And what happens if I lose the data?
+- What happens if I lose the data?

 The list goes on and on.